PADL/libbrowserid/README.md

 If you would just like to build libbrowserid, then execute configure with the --disable-gss-mech flag.
 This will remove Kerberos as a dependency.
-Sample code for using it in a non-GSS application can be found in contrib/sample.
+Sample code for using it in a non-GSS application can be found in sample.

 Information on the BrowserID GSS protocol can be found in the document gss-browserid.md, however essentially the protocol is the same as for web-based